Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Starting off with a personalised salutation to the hiring manager

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

 - A closing and contact information

-Here’s an example of an effective resume letter:
+Here’s an example an effective resume letter:

-I am writing to let you know of my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As a highly skilled and knowledgeable [Your field] I think I’d make a perfect fit for this job.
+I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+I am highly skilled and knowledgeable [Your field] I am convinced that I would be an ideal candidate for this job.

-Thank you for taking the time to consider my application.
-I am looking forward to getting in touch with you.
+Thank you for your consideration of my application.
+I am looking forward getting in touch with you.

 Sincerely,